NFL Draft Prospects | Breaking down the Draft Sharks Rookie Model

 It is again threshold based and uses NFL Combine numbers as the baseline metrics.
 If a prospect didn’t participate in the combine, their metrics are estimated using a combination of Pro day or reported values with a correction applied.

 Here are the most athletic 2023 NFL rookie QBs (far right column):

 It is difficult, and specific sources often have biases or blind spots.
 So, I created a model to aggregate grades, normalize them, and weigh them based on historical success to generate a final film score.

 The goal was to look for outliers and get an overall view of a rookie’s success or lack thereof on film.

 Additional sources of player grades were included but to a much lesser extent.

-A key metric to analyzing the model outcome is to look at how the production, athleticism, and film grades agree for a prospect.
+A key metric to analyzing the model outcome is to look at how the production, athleticism, and film grades agree for a rookie.
 The agreement factor looks at the spread of scores in each category and can be used to identify divisive prospects or prospects with red flags.

 Or a better chance that everyone was wrong and we can sleep better at night knowing we did everything we could.

 Disagreement, on the other hand, doesn't necessarily mean you should ignore a player in your rookie draft.
-Usually there is a narrative or story about why the categories disagree, and a little more investigation is needed.
+Usually, there is a narrative or story about why the categories disagree, and a little more investigation is needed.